EESSI/docs/docs/site_build/site_cvmfs.md

 # versions_subpath=eessi/versions
 ```

-This is especially useful if you want your repository to have custom site software prefix.
-While a software prefix looks like `/cvmfs/${repo_name}/`, you might want to, for example, use `/cvmfs/${repo_name}/eessi/`.
+This is especially useful if you want your repository to have a custom site software prefix.
+While a default software prefix looks like `/cvmfs/${repo_name}/`, you might want to, for example, use `/cvmfs/${repo_name}/eessi/`.
 If you do so, you will also need to use  `EESSI_SITE_SOFTWARE_PREFIX` later, more details on that later in the [bot configuration section](#install-eessi-build-bot-on-a-machine).

 Then, to get the `.cvmfsdirtab` in your repository, you have to open a transaction, move the file into the repository, and publish the transaction.
 In the same transaction, we can immediately remove the `new_repository` file that is present by default in any newly created repository: